 Due to the size, complexity and nature of MBAC's operations, various legal and tax matters arise in the ordinary course of business.
 MBAC accrues for such items when a liability is both probable and the amount can be reasonably estimated.
-Certain conditions exist as of the date the financial statements are issued that may result in a loss to the Company, but which will only be resolved when one or more future events occur or fail to occur.
-The impact of any resulting loss from such matters affecting these financial statements, based on the information the Company has to date, is not expected to be material with the exception of the claims noted below.
+Based on the Company's knowledge and assessment of events, the Company does not believe that the outcome of any of the matters not recorded in the financial statements, individually or in aggregate, would have a material adverse effect.
+The Company continues to monitor its legal contingencies for proper and accurate reporting.